Thomas G. Kelley: Honors and author

 Kelley received an honorary doctoral degree from the Massachusetts School of Professional Psychology, now the William James College, in 2009 and an honorary Doctor of Laws from Boston University in 2012.

 Kelly is a member of the Ancient and Honorable Artillery Company of Massachusetts.

 Kelley and his wife Joan, published a military memoir, The Siren's Call and Second Chances, about perseverance, service, courage and love.
 The book's proceeds go to the Ahern Family Charitable Foundation, which supports returning veterans and their families.

 In January 2023, Secretary of the Navy Carlos Del Toro announced that the future Arleigh Burke-class guided missile destroyer USS Thomas G. Kelley (DDG-140) will be named in his honor.

 Personal life

 Kelley has three daughters, Liza DuVal, Kate Clark and Jane Kelley.
 Kelley married the former Joan O'Connor in October 2005.
-She retired from the Naval Reserve as a commander after 20 years as a public affairs officer.
+She retired from the U.S. Navy Reserve as a commander after 20 years as a public affairs officer.
 She has a son, Brian O'Connor.